neelkamath/duo-ludio/README.md

 ### Favicon

-Favicons are generated from [favicon.io](https://favicon.io/favicon-generator/).
+The favicon is generated from [favicon.io](https://favicon.io/favicon-generator/).
+Only the Apple touch icon is used, by renaming it to `favicon.png`, and storing it in the `src` directory.
 Styling is dictated by [Vaadin's Material Design specs](https://cdn.vaadin.com/vaadin-material-styles/1.2.0/demo/index.html).
 Since the web app uses the default Vaadin material theme, the font family is Roboto, the text color is `#6200ee`, and the background color is `#fff`.

 ### Storage